Cradeq/commonmark-html-whitelist-extension/README.md

 use League\CommonMark\Extension\CommonMark\CommonMarkCoreExtension;

 $environment = new Environment([
-    'html_input' => 'strip' // Both strip or escape are supported 'html_whitelist' => [
+    'html_input' => 'strip', // Both strip and escape are supported 'html_whitelist' => [
         'tags' => ['br', 'sub'], // Any set of html tags ],